butyi/radioplayer/README.md

 ## Prerequisites

 - Install git by `sudo apt install git` if `git --version` does not show some available revision
+- `cd` to go to home folder
+- `mkdir repos` to create repos subfolder
+- `cd repos` to go into repos subfolder
 - Clone the script by `git clone https://github.com/butyi/radioplayer` (note this will istall the script under a radioplayer subfolder)
 - Install python3 by `sudo apt install python3` if `python3 --version` does not show some available revision
 - If you do not yet have pip, install it by `sudo apt install python3-pip`